Chiesa di San Giovanni degli Eremiti

 Home to Sicily's regional parliament, this venerable palace dates to the 9th century.
 However, it owes its current look (and name) to a...

 Standing confidently beside the Palazzo dei Normanni is the Porta Nuova (New Gate), built to celebrate the arrival of Carlos V in...

 Yes, it’s a bit out of the way, but Ai Cascinari, 1km north of the Cappella Palatina, is a long-standing Palermitan favourite, and...

 Via dei Benedettini 16 · interesting places nearby

 Chiesa di San Giovanni degli Eremiti information

 This remarkable, five-domed remnant of Arab-Norman architecture occupies a magical little hillside in the middle of an otherwise rather squalid neighbourhood.
-Surrounded by a garden of citrus trees, palms, cacti and ruined walls, it's built atop a mosque that itself was superimposed on an earlier chapel.
+Surrounded by a garden of citrus trees, palms, cacti, rosemary bushes and ruined walls, it's built atop a mosque that itself was superimposed on an earlier chapel.
 The peaceful Norman cloisters outside offer lovely views of the Palazzo dei Normanni.